 Use a pencil and mark the locations of both your centered vertical line and the locations for all the tiles in the row on to your batten board.
 Then remove the tiles from the board.
 Transfer the marks you just made from the batten board and onto the wall at the top edge of the batten board.

 Remove the batten board from the bottom of the wall and attach it temporarily with screws near the top of the wall.
 Leave enough room on top to make marks.
 Keep the board level and transfer all of your tile locations and your centered vertical line from the batten board to the top of the wall as well.

-Now that you've marked your horizontal lines to the wall, it's now time use the batten board that you specifically cut for the height of your tile job.
+Now that you've marked your horizontal lines to the wall, it's now time to use the batten board that you specifically cut for the height of your tile job.
 We'll call this your vertical batten board.

 1 Mark Vertical layout Lines For Your Stone Or Ceramic Tile Layout

 Temporarily screw your vertical batten board your centered vertical line that you earlier made.
 Mark the location of your bottom horizontal line on the board.
 If you plan to add a row of trim tiles or decorative tiles, Include them too.
 Mark on the vertical batten board, any points where you plan to install your trim or decorative tiles.

 Your tiles certainly won't stay on a vertically installed board.
 So you'll need to unfasten the vertical batten board from the wall and arrange your vertical tile arrangement on the floor.

 Lay your vertical batten board on the floor.
 Lay your tiles across the vertical batten board In the same manner you did for the horizontal one.
 If you are using spacers, place them between the tiles and don't forget your trim and decorative tiles if you intend to use them.
 Mark your tile locations onto the vertical batten board the same as you did for the horizontal one.